 Cherry Capital Airport ID Badges

-The Airport Administration Office is responsible for the issuance of all airport identification badges to employees and/or tenants that access the airport.
-The Administration Office is located on the second floor of the Airline Terminal Building.
+The Airport Badging Office is responsible for the issuance of all airport identification badges to employees and/or tenants that access the airport.
+The Badging Office is located on the second floor of the Airline Terminal Building.

-The Airport Administration Office will be closed in observance of all National Holidays.
+The Airport Badging Office will be closed in observance of all National Holidays.